flowsforapex/flowsforapex.github.io/_pages/Flows4APEX231Features.md

         - Inbound messaging REST enabled
     image_path: "/assets/images/F4A-OOH-03Aug23.png"
 row3:
-  - title: 'Major Upgrade to BPMN Modeler and Viewer'
+  - title: 'Major Upgrade to Graphical Workflow Modeler and Viewer'
     excerpt: >
       Major revision and modernization of the BPMN Modeler and Viewer tools:
         - Modern properties panel and easier to use controls
         - Supports drill down into collapsed SubProcesses for cleaner process models
         - Process Viewer allows drilldown into Subprocess and Call Activity status
+        - New support for BPMN Groups, Child Lanesets and Annotations
     image_path: "/assets/images/231_preview.PNG"
 row4:
   - title: "Watch 'What's New in Flows for APEX v22.2' on APEX Office Hours"